verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 The Vertical Photo Placer Plugin (VPP) is a free open source plugin for QGIS that performs quick placement of vertical drone photos on map.

 The objective of VPP is to provide a tool for quickly geo-referencing and visualization of vertical drone photos on map.
-Geo-reference is done by generating a world file for each photo according to ESRI specification, see https://en.wikipedia.org/wiki/World_file for detailed information.
+Geo-reference is done by generating a world file for each photo according to ESRI specification, see <a href="https://en.wikipedia.org/wiki/World_file">World file</a> for detailed information.

 This plugin should be used in cases when quick information visualization is needed such as disaster response.
 If geo-referencing accuracy is top priority, more advanced tools should be considered.